 Who to contact if you need urgent support

-If you feel like harming or hurting yourself or other people:
+If there is an emergency, or you feel like harming or hurting yourself or other people:

 For non-emergency situations: